 Currently Chair of North Yorkshire County Council and Chair of Ryedale District Council.
 Cllr Mrs Arnold has been married to Steve – also a member of Ryedale District Council - for the past 48 years and they have a son and daughter and three grandchildren.
 She has been involved in local government for the past 14 years.
 Her hobbies include spending time with her grandchildren, caravanning and visiting antique fairs.

 Mike is a keen rock climber and mountaineer and a member of the Cleveland Mountaineering Club in which he has responsibility for access issues.
 He is also the British Mountaineering Council (BMC), Access and Conservation Volunteer for the North East.
-In addition to his outdoor pursuits Mike continues to enjoy a near obsessive interest in rugby football.

 Catriona Cook, MBE